MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/index.md

 Some stores allow you to download listed extensions from other browsers.
 However, cross-browser access is not guaranteed by browser stores.
 To ensure your users are able to find your extension in different browsers, you should maintain a listing on each browser extension store.

-An extension may have overlapping audiences that often use multiple browsers.
-You may discover that it should target a new audience.
-For this, existing Chromium extensions may be migrated from one browser to another.
+Users may need to install your extension in different browsers.
+In this scenario, existing Chromium extensions may be migrated from one browser to another.

 ### Migrate an existing extension to Microsoft Edge